SteversIO/kafka-blockchain/kafka-web3-connector/README.md

 ```

 ## Running the custom Kafka connector
 Log into container to run the connector.
+The connector will now stream blockchain blocks (and transactions) in realtime.
 ```
 docker exec -it broker bash
 /bin/connect-standalone /tmp/connect.standalone.config.properties /tmp/ganache.config.properties